alecominotti/hydracodegenerator_terminal/README.md

 	[-i | --info] = Shows this information.</pre>

 	- You need to have Python 3 installed.
-	- HGC sometimes fails to correctly generate the encoded version of the code (Used to create the URL).
-If this happens, you can still copy the code and paste it in Hydra manually.
 </br>

 ### How to install and run the script: